IBM/infra-to-app-with-landing-zone/docs/README.md

 In this hands-on lab, you will learn how to work with the VPC landing zone deployable architecture to accomplish these goals.

-1. Create a customized VPC-based topology from the VPC Landing Zone deployable architecture.
+1. Create a customized VPC-based topology from the VPC landing zone deployable architecture.
 2. Deploy and expose a web application on this secure topology.
 For this lab, we use an Apache service as an example.
 3. Share this deployable pattern with your enterprise through the IBM Cloud private catalog.